 As the snow falls and the temperatures drop, many cyclists put away their bikes for the season.
 We are here to tell you that cycling doesn’t have to be a seasonal sport!
 Cycling is for all-year-round commuting, transportation, and leisure – even in Manitoba.

-Cycling through winter and navigating ice-covered streets can be challenging, but if you plan for the weather, have the right equipment, and find your safe route, you can continue to enjoy cycling in all seasons.
+Cycling through winter and navigating ice-covered streets can be challenging, but if you plan for the weather, have the right equipment, ensure regular maintenance and find your safe route, you can continue to enjoy cycling in all seasons.

 Here are our tips to help you keep cycling through winter: